XTB review - What to expect from the broker

 • Demo account: Yes, free of charge (30-day expiry)

 • Methods of deposit and withdrawal: Debit/Credit Card, bank transfer, Paypal, Paysafe.
 Withdrawals are processed the same day if requested before 1 pm.
-Next day if requested after
+Next day if requested after.

 XTB Trading Platform